group-6-d/to-do-app/api/README.md

 2. `npm i` install all the dependencies, if needed.
 3. `npm run dev` run the dev server.
 4. `npm run test:watch` watch file changes and run the related tests.
-5. Write test first, before you code, be clear what you have when function call, and what you want from function as return.
+5. Before you write the code, be clear what you have when calling that function, and what you want from function as return.
+6. Write test first.
-6. After all your test passed, manually test the API using Postman.
+7. After all your tests have passed, manually test the API using Postman.
+8. And then test with existing UI or implement the UI part.
-7. Of course you can change existing logic, but don't forget to change related tests.
+9. Of course you can change existing logic, but don't forget to change related tests.

 ## Processing Request